 > echo My home directory is $HOME My home directory is /home/tutorial

-Variable substitution also occurs in double quotes, but not single quotes:
+Variable substitution also happens in double quotes, but not single quotes:

 > echo "My current directory is $PWD" My current directory is /home/tutorial > echo 'My current directory is $PWD' My current directory is $PWD